Unstructured-IO/unstructured/docs/source/bricks.rst

 ---------------------

 The ``partition_pptx`` partitioning brick pre-processes Microsoft PowerPoint documents saved in the ``.pptx`` format.
-This staging brick uses a combination of the styling information in the document and the structure of the text to determine the type of a text element.
+This partition brick uses a combination of the styling information in the document and the structure of the text to determine the type of a text element.
 The ``partition_pptx`` can take a filename or file-like object as input, as shown in the two examples below.